 Jane’s Ancestor Elizabeth Worked for the Earl for 30 Years

-Hoyland-born Jane Ainsworth reckons thousands of people could be connected via their relatives to the Earls Fitzwilliam.
+Hoyland-born Jane Ainsworth thinks thousands of people could be connected via their relatives to the Earls Fitzwilliam.
 “Hopefully they join the Forge a Link fundraiser as a permanent memorial to them,” said Jane, whose love affair with Wentworth Woodhouse began when she came back to her Barnsley roots eleven years ago.

 She moved to Lancashire with her schoolteacher parents aged three and came back to live in the town centre after early retirement.
 She and her husband Paul saw glimpses of the house on their walks and researched its story.